Breaking the accuracy-resource dilemma: a lightweight adaptive video inference enhancement: Experiment Results

 \subsection{Results}

+Table~\ref{P_R} summarizes the precision and recall performance of the proposed method across the VI pipeline.
+As shown in the table, thanks to its dedicated dynamic adaptive inference mechanism, the proposed method achieves a desirable trade-off between precision and recall while strictly maintaining the upper and lower bounds of detection performance.

-Table 1 presents the variation in the number of model switches across video frames.
-Notably, only 24 switches were observed in a 2000-frame video, which indicates the robustness of the proposed method.
+Table~\ref{switch_num} summarizes the variation in the number of model switches across video frames.
+During frames 501 to 1000, when the traffic signal is red, the number of targets in the video frames remains stable, and the model performs inference smoothly.
+However, the increase in switching frequency observed between frames 1001 and 1500 is primarily attributed to the traffic light changing from red to green, which triggered vehicle movement at the intersection and caused sustained variations in the number of vehicles.
+Notably, only 22 switches were recorded throughout the entire 3,284-frames video, which underscores the robustness of the proposed method.

-Fig \ref{sec:pic1} presents the detection results of the proposed method compared with single-model inference, using the VisDrone and UA-DETRAC.
-Owing to the properties of dynamic inference, when the target density is high and the device temperature remains moderate, the method switches to inference with a large model, thereby attaining detection performance comparable to that of the large model.
+Fig.~\ref{sec:pic1} presents the detection results of the proposed method in comparison with single-model inference on the VisDrone and UA-DETRAC datasets.
+As shown in the figure, when targets are densely distributed and the device temperature is moderate, the system automatically switches to a larger-scale model for inference.
+This allows maximizing target detection accuracy and ensuring robust performance in complex scenarios.

-Figure \ref{sec:pic2} shows the evaluation results of resource utilization for the PC and Jetson edge side on the datasets.
-The sampling unit of the evaluation metric is the average NT per GU, and its calculation is shown in Equation \ref{index}:
+To quantify the efficiency of resource utilization, we introduce a resource-performance trade-off metric that comprises the Precision-to-Memory Ratio (PM) and the Recall-to-Memory Ratio (RM).
+Their definitions are as follows:

-By leveraging the characteristics of dynamic inference based on video frame status and hardware resources, the proposed method attains an optimal balance between performance and resource consumption on both the edge platform and the personal computer.
-Fig \ref{sec:pic2} clearly demonstrate that the proposed algorithm strikes an effective balance while demonstrating superiority in terms of resource utilization and detection performance.
-Furthermore, it is worth noting that the computational complexity of the fuzzy control algorithm is O(1), thereby imposing a negligible computational burden on the device.
+By leveraging dynamic model selection based on per-frame video context and hardware resource conditions, the proposed method achieves a desirable balance between detection performance and resource consumption on both the embedded platform and the PC.
+Fig. ~\ref{sec:pic2} further illustrates that the proposed algorithm achieves an effective balance between resource utilization and detection performance.
+Furthermore, the computational complexity of the fuzzy control algorithm is $\mathcal{O}(nm_i+{m_i}^n)$ \cite{algithim_fc}, where $n$ denotes the number of input variables, and $m_i$ represents the number of membership functions defined for the $i$-th variable.
+Typically, the values of $n$ and $m_i$ are very small; in this study, both are equal to 3, which imposes only a negligible computational burden on the device.